 Filing bankruptcy instantly improves your cash flow, enabling you to make all of your other required debt payments on time, which helps your credit score.
 Discharging debt in bankruptcy improves your debt to income ratio, and many lenders will consider this favorably.

-There are downsides to filing bankruptcy, just like there are downsides to any debt relief option.
-For many, the significant benefits of bankruptcy outweigh the downside.
+There is a downside of filing bankruptcy, just like there is a downside to any debt relief option.
+For many, the significant benefits of bankruptcy outweigh the downside of filing bankruptcy.
 Many who file bankruptcy report less stress, improved cash flow, and improved credit in less time then they expected.

 If you’re thinking about bankruptcy, know that there are upsides as well as downsides.
-The best way to identify them all and compare downsides to bankruptcy to the benefits is to talk with one of our trained professionals.
+The best way to identify them all and compare downside of bankruptcy to the benefits is to talk with one of our trained professionals.
 Because, you want to know how non-bankruptcy options compare as well (and there are downsides to these options, as well).

 Call today; you’ll sleep better tonight.

 Up Next: Is Chapter 7 or Chapter 13 Better?.